maugavilla/well_hello_stats/tutorials/13_CFA_cont.md

     gammaHat
        0.888

-Remember that we should not use these indices should not use to accept a model.
-But these indices look low for CFI and TLI in particular.
+Remember that we should not use these indices to *accept* a model, but as effect sizes of *misfit*.
+For this example, these indices look low for CFI and TLI in particular.

 ## Local model fit